bigsmoke/sapienshabitat/pages/wallflower-refuge/page.md

 ## Habitat selection

 The reason that the wallflower seedlings that I transplanted into the low walls were the first to thrive at “De Schuilplaats” was non-obvious to me at first, although I could have deduced it from the plant name: _wall_-flower.
 Wallflower like to grow in walls.
 Specifically, they like walls with high calcium contents in the mortel.
-(The kind of walls they like have, in fact become scarce in The Netherlands, which has earned the plant a place on the red list of endangered plant species, and it is also on the list of lawfully protected plant species, meaning that, if someone was to do some construction work on these wallflower-infested walls, they'd have to take measures to protect these wallflowers.)
+(The kind of walls they like have, in fact, become scarce in The Netherlands, which has earned the plant a place on the red list of endangered plant species, and it is also on the list of lawfully protected plant species, meaning that, if someone was to do some construction work on these wallflower-infested walls, they'd have to take measures to protect these wallflowers.)

 ![Here you can see that, besides growing in the walls, _Erysimum cheiri_ also likes to grow on the wall-tile interface, as long as it has access to the nutrients in the wall's mortel.
 The photo was taken in April 2017.](Schuilplaats_2017-04-17_Muurbloem_4.jpg){.semi-text-width width="2322" height="4128"}